 - Monitor mothers and support them throughout labour and in giving birth

-- Educate soon-to-be-parents how to feed, care for and bathe their babies
+- Educate soon-to-be-parents on how to feed, care for and bathe their babies

 - Provide full antenatal care, as well as parenting classes, clinical examinations and screening